Cricket: Black Caps thrash India in 2019 Cricket World Cup warm-up

-When they arrived for their opening Cricket World Cup warm up match to find a healthy grass covering on the glorious Oval pitch, the eyes of New Zealand's seam attack collectively lit up.
+When the Black Caps arrived for their opening Cricket World Cup warm up match to find a healthy grass covering on the glorious Oval pitch, the seam attack collectively lit up.

 Rolling India for 179 in 39.2 overs was not in the script.

-Pre-tournament predictions were flat tracks, small boundaries and record-breaking totals would dominate - some even expecting the 500 barrier to be threatened.
+Pre-tournament predictions were flat tracks, small boundaries and record-breaking totals dominating ball - some even expecting the 500 barrier to be threatened.

 Not today.